 ON THIS PAGE: You will learn about how doctors describe a cancerous tumor’s growth or spread.
 This is called the stage.
+In addition, you can read about how doctors evaluate and compare cancer cells to health cells, called grading.
 To see other pages, use the menu on the side of your screen.

-There is no standard staging system for an islet cell tumor, so the doctor will most likely classify the tumor into one of the following groups:
+There is no standard staging system for a cancerous islet cell tumor, so the doctor will most likely classify the tumor into one of the following groups:

-- A tumor in the pancreas that is only found in one site
+A tumor in the pancreas that is only found in one location

-A tumor in the pancreas that is found in multiple sites
+A tumor in the pancreas that is found in multiple locations

-- A tumor that has spread to the lymph nodes or other parts of the body.
+A tumor that has spread to the lymph nodes or to other parts of the body.
 Lymph nodes are tiny, bean-shaped organs that help fight infection.

 A recurrent tumor, which is a tumor that has come back after treatment.
 If the cancer does return, there will be another round of tests to learn about the extent of the recurrence.
 These tests and scans are often similar to those done at the time of the original diagnosis.

 Doctors also describe this type of tumor by its grade, which describes how much tumor cells look like healthy cells when viewed under a microscope and how quickly the tumor cells appear to be multiplying.